psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 In whom the rose and lily blended.

 And being arrived where we were in,
-Thus spoke the King of Youths delighted :
+Thus spoke the King of Youths delighted:
-" Behold, Oisin, brave son of Finn,
+"Behold, Oisin, brave son of Finn,
-To Niav his troth will soon be plighted. "
+To Niav his troth will soon be plighted."

 O. He said, and loud his voice did ring,
 And clasped my hand,
 O friendship thro' thee,
-" O brave Oisin, son of the King,
+"O brave Oisin, son of the King,
-An hundred thousand welcomes to thee. "
+An hundred thousand welcomes to thee."

-" Here in this Land where thou hast come,
+"Here in this Land where thou hast come,
 Solace thine heart with the happy tiding
 Thy life shall be a life of bloom,
 Long durable in youth abiding.